awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/consulting-partner-isv-info.md

 1. Choose the **Partners** tab, and then choose **Create opportunity**\.

-1. Fill out the partner and product information, including the additional discount on top of the existing contract discount for the consulting partner\.
+1. Enter the **Opportunity name** and **Opportunity description**, and the **Duration** of the opportunity\.
 **Note**
-The information the ISV puts in the **Opportunity name** and **Opportunity description** will be visible to consulting partners in their seller reports\.
+The information you enter in **Opportunity name** and **Opportunity description** will be visible to consulting partners in their seller reports\.

+1. Choose the **Resellers** that you want to authorize\.
+You can select resellers by name or account ID\.
+**Note**
+If a reseller doesn't appear in the list, they may need to register first\.
+Only registered resellers can be authorized for an opportunity\.
+For more information, see [Consulting partner setup of resell opportunities](consulting-partner-info.md)\.

+1. Select which of your **Products** are part of this opportunity, and the **Discount** that you want to apply\.
+Optionally, set one or more **Buyer account IDs** to specify that the opportunity is only for those buyers\.

+1. Select **Review opportunity**, and make sure that the information is correct\.

+1. Select **Create opportunity** to finalize the opportunity and authorize the consulting partners\.

-Once created, opportunities can't have their dates extended, however an ISV can revoke an opportunity and recreate it at any time\.
-When an ISV revokes an opportunity, new offers can't make use of that discount\.
-But any offers already created are unaffected and they retain their opportunity discount\.
+Once created, opportunities can't have their dates extended\.
+However, you can revoke an opportunity and recreate it at any time\.
+When you revoke an opportunity, new offers can't make use of that discount\.
+Any existing offers are unaffected and retain their opportunity discount\.